PrisonTeam/Prison/knownissues_v3.2.x.md

 Need to log major events such as rankups, both to the server log, and also to the community.
 Server logs for these events, especially when money is involved, is important.

-* **Exclude specific Prison commands**

-Ability to exclude, or ignore, specific commands upon startup.

-NOTE: this may not be needed.
-Disabling the Prison Ranks module solved the problem, which was trying to use EZRanksPro and prison's /rankup command was conflicting with that plugin's /rankup command